md-riaz/ajax-js-contact-form/README.md

-# ajax-js-contact-form
+# AJAX-js-contact-form
-This is a pure javasript contact form with ajax
+This is a pure javasript contact form with ajax ..Code is from tutorials